Complementary Therapies for Lung Cancer Patients

 Talk to Your Doctor

 Complementary and alternative treatments are not meant to replace primary therapies, only to supplement them.
-Only under specific circumstances highlighted by your oncologist can alternative medicine replace standard prescriptions.
+Only under specific circumstances highlighted by your oncologist can alternative medicines replace standard prescriptions.